edubart/nelua-lang/docs/pages/faq.md

 ## How to make my code more efficient?

-Nelua compiles by default with optimizations disable and runtime checks enabled.
+Nelua compiles by default with optimizations disabled and runtime checks enabled.
 To compile with optimization enabled and runtime checks disabled you must use the `--release -P nochecks` command line argument.
 Also Nelua uses the a conservative garbage collector by default, which can be heavy depending on use case,